HenrikBengtsson/future.BatchJobs/README.md

 > env[[name]] %<=% { 3 }
 ```

+These limitations of assignments via `%<=%` are because it performs
+a _delayed assignment_ using `delayedAssign()`, which in turn has very
+similar constraints as of what you can assign using the `assign()`
+function, i.e. you can specify the name and target environment (which
-The limitations of delayed asynchronous assignments are the same as the limitations that `assign()` has, i.e. you can assign to variables and you can specify the target environment.
-This means that you, for instance, cannot assign to an element of a vector, matrix, list or a data.frame.
-If tried, an informative error will be generated, e.g.
+defaults to the current environment) of the variable you want to
+assign.
+This means that you, for instance, cannot assign to an
+element of a vector, matrix, list or a data.frame.
+If tried, an
+informative error will be generated, e.g.
 ```r
 > x <- list()
 > x$a %<=% { 1 }